julianhandl/react-ssr/readme.md

 This starts the server which is defined in the ```server.js``` file.
 It will prerender your app and respond to the client with a prefilled html site which already contains the initial state of your app.
 This is great for search engined and stuff like that.

 ## Developing your app
 This setup can be used to develop your React app.
-If you want really quick development or just prototyping, use *Create React App*.

 With this command:
 ```js